 - User Error Messages (under Errors & Warnings)

-- Errorlog (under Errors & Warnings).
-This is optional.
+- Errorlog (under Errors & Warnings)

 Enough of the events already.
 Clear the Show All Events tick box to reduce the clutter, then make sure the following columns are selected:

 These columns can be found in the Trace Properties dialog on the Events Selection tab.
 If they are not visible, tick the Show all columns checkbox.
 Note that SPID is always a selected column by default, and cannot be de-selected.
 (Edit: Adding StartTime to the list may be useful here in order to help isolate login failures that only occur at certain times).